ArcticAkuma/roboRecon/README.md

 Please note, this annotation will be limited to this package only.
 Files in other packages are self-created.
 This should make it easier to find relevant code by e.g. searching for this markdown in an IDE.</p>
 *Legacy branches will not be marked like this.
-Expect all files there to be self-created apart from those clearly in subdirectories named accordingly to the origin software.*
+Expect all files there to be self-created apart from those clearly in sub-packages named accordingly to the origin software.*

 #### Self-created files:
 ````python